 The privacy of your referees is important and this option allows you to respect that, keeping their details to yourself before they’re needed.

-Although using “references available on request” is significantly shorter than giving your referees' full details, it still takes up valuable real estate on a CV.
-This space could be reserved for highlighting achievements and strengths pertinent to the role, encouraging the company to schedule an interview.
+Although using “references available on request” is significantly shorter than giving your referees full details, it still takes up valuable real estate on a CV.
+This space could be reserved for highlighting achievements and strengths pertinent to the role and encouraging the company to schedule an interview.

 Finishing off your CV with “references available upon request” isn’t particularly memorable.
 The entire goal of a CV is to leave a strong impression, and it could be more impactful to close with a relevant accomplishment or another detail that will make the reader want to find out more about you.

 There are other alternatives to including “references available on request.”
 Asking referees to post recommendations on your LinkedIn profile and then referring the employer to your page could save time and precious CV space.
 However, if taking this route, it’s important these are up-to-date and high quality.
 Another option is to create a separate document on which to provide referee details once an employer asks for references.
-Depending on how long it is since you asked the referees if they could provide a reference, I would still give them a call to let them know to double check their details - last thing you want is for your future employer to ring an old number!
+Depending on how long it has been since you asked the referees if they could provide a reference, I would still give them a call to let them know to double-check their details - the last thing you want is for your future employer to ring an old number!

 So, should you include “references available on request” on your CV?
 In the end, the right approach will depend on the needs of the candidate and the requirements of the role.
 The ultimate goal is to make each word on that CV sing your praise, giving you the best possible chance at landing your dream Accounting job.